bahadirdonmez/arch-linux/OPTIONAL.md

 Once connected, a lock icon should appear on the NetworkManager applet, indicating that the VPN connection is active.

+### Importing OpenVPN Config (.ovpn) Files

+1. Install the necessary packages for OpenVPN support:

+    ```bash
+    sudo pacman -S networkmanager-openvpn
+    ```

+2. Restart the `NetworkManager.service` to apply the changes:

+    ```bash
+    systemctl restart NetworkManager.service
+    ```

+3. Download the `.ovpn` file  from the source.

+4. Left-click on the NetworkManager applet icon in the system tray to open the
+NetworkManager menu.

+    - Click on **VPN Connections** and then **Configure VPN...**.

+    - Click on the **+** button to add a new connection.

+    - Choose **Import a saved VPN configuration...** as the connection type and click on **Create...**.

+    - Browse to the location where you saved the `.ovpn` file, select it, and click **Open**.

+5. The settings from the `.ovpn` file should be automatically populated.
+You can review and modify these settings if necessary.

+    - Connection name: You can rename it to something descriptive if desired.

+    - Fill **Username** and **Password** fields, leave the **Gateway** field as it is.

+    - Click on **Save** to store the configuration.

+6. To connect to the VPN, click on the NetworkManager applet icon again, navigate to **VPN Connections**, and select the VPN connection you just created.

+Once connected, a lock icon should appear on the NetworkManager applet, indicating that the VPN connection is active.

 ## Brother MFC-J6710DW Printer and Scanner